-Data Units: Thematic

-Creation Method: The F3 model will be used to generate raster surfaces for trees per acre by CWHR diameter size class as well as the average height for live trees by CWHR diameter size class.
+Creation Method: The $\underline{\mathsf{F3}}$ model generated raster surfaces for trees per acre by predefined non-overlapping CWHR diameter size class (Class 1-5).

-- Size Class 0: "X" (non-forest)
+• Size Class 0: "X" (non-forest)

-- Size Class 1: Seedling (dbh is less than 1")
+• Size Class 1: Seedling (dbh is less than 1")

-- Size Class 2: Sapling (dbh 1" to 6")
+Size Class 2: Sapling (dbh 1" to 6")

-- Size Class 3: Pole tree (dbh 6" to 11")
+• Size Class 3: Pole tree (dbh 6" to 11")

-- Size Class 4: Small tree (dbh 11" to 24")
+• Size Class 4: Small tree (dbh 11" to 24")

-- Size Class 5: Medium to large tree (dbh > 24")
+• Size Class 5: Medium to large tree (dbh > 24")

-- Size Class 6: Multi-layered trees of size class 5 over smaller trees of size class 3 or 4
+Size Class 6: Multi-layered trees of size class 5 over smaller trees of size class 3 or 4

-2019 to 2022 Update: Tree density values for 2021 were adjusted independently for each CWHR diameter size class (Class 1 - 5) as described in the Density - Trees Per Acre section above.
+2019 to 2022 Update: Tree density values for 2021 were adjusted independently for each CWHR diameter size class (Class 1 - 5).
+Values for 2021 were adjusted using the Ecosystem Disturbance and Recovery Tracker (eDaRT), described in the Introduction.
+All eDaRT events beginning August 1, 2019 through November 30, 2021 were identified, and the corresponding Mortality Magnitude Index (MMI) values for these events was summed, giving the estimated fractional canopy cover loss per 30m pixel over that time period.
+The MMI value for canopy cover loss was used as a direct proxy to estimate TPA loss, using the formula:

+Although the assumption of direct correlation between canopy cover and TPA should be viewed with caution, it serves as a reasonable approximation for representative mixed conifer forests in the Sierra Nevada affected by the recent drought (Slaton et al. 2022).

+File Name: Total3Run_SZ_NoMGT_2021_V20220512.tif